aiven/aiven-docs/docs/platform/howto/prepare-for-high-load.md

 ## Monitor the services

-It\'s difficult to prepare for high load if the usual load is not monitored.
+It's difficult to prepare for high load if the usual load is not monitored.
 Check out how to setup adequate monitoring for your needs in [Monitoring services](monitoring-services).